|Factor||Traded REITs||Non-Traded REITs|

 |Distribution of Profits||Required to distribute at least 90% of taxable income to shareholders||Required to distribute at least 90% of taxable income to shareholders|

 |Regulation||Regulated by the Securities and Exchange Commission (SEC)||Regulated by the Securities and Exchange Commission (SEC)|

 What is a REIT?

 REIT stands for Real Estate Investment Trust.

 The term REIT is really just a tax concept.
-As long as a company satisfies a long list of requirements set forth by the IRS, it can qualify as a REIT.
+If a company satisfies a long list of requirements set forth by the IRS, it can qualify as a REIT.

-Common requirements to qualify as a REIT include:
+Common requirements to qualify as a REIT include the following:

 ● The kinds of assets it owns

 ● How much of its income it distributes to its owners

 The most well-known requirement for REITs is that they are required to distribute 90% of their income to their investors.